 7. Testing Environments

-The details of the testing environments should be recorded here, with accurate data.
+The various details of the testing environments should be recorded here, with accurate data.
 Follow the below format:

 - Application URL